 Consider the following examples of implicit costs:

 - Owner works in the company without pay to help with operations.
 (Time)

 - Owner donates some unused land to the company for a new store (Land)

 - Owner provides office supplies (pencils, paper, ink) from his home (Materials)

-In addition to actualized costs, implicit costs can include lost potential profits the owner could have made on his investments or resources.
-For example, the owner invests $100,000 into the company for returns of $10,000 annually.
+Example, the owner invests $100,000 into the company for returns of $10,000 annually.
 An alternative investment would have generated returns of $15,000 annually.
 This owner has sacrificed $5,000 in potential profits = implicit costs.

 Example: Michelle is investing $50,000 in her restaurant, in return for $17,000 in annual returns.
 There was an alternative investment that would have generated $18,000 in annual returns that she passed up.
 Michelle also donated 250 apples from her farm valued at $300 in the marketplace.

 The implicit costs include both actualized costs + lost potential profits but not the financial investment.

 It is possible for the company itself to face lost potential profits (opportunity costs).
 Examples include money lost on investments, in market selection, in project management, etc.